snuhcs-course/swpp-2025-project-team-09/README.md

 ### Backend
 - Optimized for lower user-perceived latency: the server sends partial translation results as soon as they are ready while waiting for TTS (text-to-speech) results to complete.
+- Backend is automatically deployed to the EC2 server through GitHub Actions.

 ### Frontend
 - Added audio playback button.